 CONS: The only obvious problem with Zignature’s Canned Goat Formula is its price, but that’s to be expected from any premium LID recipe – particularly those that are canned.
 Dogs will likely find this food pretty tasty, but it is probably wise to start by ordering a small number of cans until you’ve verified that your dog will eat it.

-No matter which of the foods listed above you choose for your pet, you’ll want to be sure to switch foods gradually.
+No matter which of the foods listed above you choose for your pet, you’ll want to be sure to switch to any new dog food gradually.
 Abruptly changing from one food to another can cause pretty severe intestinal upset, which will make your poor pooch miserable.

 Don’t worry – it’s easy to make a gradual switch.
 You’ll just need to mix in increasing amounts of the new food while decreasing the amount of the old food you provide.